SnowyMouse/invader/README.md

 ## Programs
-To remove the reliance of one huge executable, something that has caused issues with Halo Custom Edition's tool.exe, as well as make things easier for me to work with, this project is split into different programs.
+To remove the reliance of one huge executable, something that has caused issues with Halo Custom Edition's tool.exe, as well as make things easier to develop, this project is split into different programs.
 - [invader-archive]
 - [invader-bitmap]
     - [Uncompressed bitmap formats]